 There are several times trough year when you can enroll:

 - Initial coverage enrollment period: it begins 3 months before your 65th birthday and 3 months after your 65th birthday month

 - Annual enrollment period: most common period to enroll, it starts 15th of October and ends 7th of December (notice: the plan will be effective on the 1st of January

 - Special enrollment period: it includes special circumstances such as low-income status, life-changing events, etc.

 Our Agents Can Help

-If you’re interested in a Medicare Advantage plan, reach out to Better Place Insurance Group in Lakeland, Florida!
+If you’re interested in a Medicare Advantage plan, reach out to Better Place Insurance Group and our Florida Medicare Agents!
 Our goal is to help make Medicare a bit simpler and ease the confusion, and by doing so, we can help you compare plans, coverage, and costs.